drshooby/prism/README.md

    - Copy the **Client ID** and create a **Client Secret**, then copy it
    - Add these values to your `.env` file as `INFISICAL_CLIENT_ID` and `INFISICAL_CLIENT_SECRET`

+4. Create a new Project "prism-internal"
+5. Create a new key/value secret under the "Development" environment

 ### Running the Application

 Once Infisical is configured, start all services: